SrMateos/assigments-DAT250/dat250-expass1.md

 OS name: "linux", version: "5.15.60-1-manjaro", arch: "amd64", family: "unix"
 ```

-### Heroku instalation
+### Java instalation
 For the Heroku instalation we need some requirements.
-As I have already installed Maven and it is easy to create a Heroku account I skip this parts.
-The next thing is Java 8, that I had already installed but not working, as the output of `java --version` is the following:
+As I have already installed Maven, and it is easy to create a Heroku account I skip this parts.
+The next thing to do is to install Java 8, that I had already have installed but, it is not working, as the output of `java --version` is the following:
 ```
 openjdk 18.0.2 2022-07-19
 OpenJDK Runtime Environment (build 18.0.2+9)
 OpenJDK 64-Bit Server VM (build 18.0.2+9, mixed mode)
 ```

-As I said if I check the java versions I have installed with `archlinux-java status`, the following appears:
+As I said I already have Java 8 installed.
+By doing `archlinux-java status`, we can check the Java versions that I have:
 ```
 Available Java environments:
   java-11-openjdk